Category Archive: Middle Way

 Dealing with Dukkha

-This post came in response to a question from one of my other posts, ‘Why Does Meditation Make Me Angry’– which, without fail, is, along with another similar post, ‘Why Does Meditation Make… Continue reading
+This post came in response to a question I responded to in one of my other posts, ‘Why Does Meditation Make Me Angry’– which, without fail, along with another similar post, ‘Why Does… Continue reading

 Siddhârtha’s Gift – The Middle Way

-Essentially, meditation is about finding balance.
-Take the act of meditating for example – for sure, we need to apply effort – but only if it is balanced effort.
-If we use too… Continue reading
+Essentially, the path through meditation requires balance.
+Take the act of meditating for example – for sure, we need to apply effort – but if we use too much effort we create tension… Continue reading

 Meditating From the Source